nodejs/wiki-archive/API-changes-between-v0.6-and-v0.8.md

    * `cluster.setupMaster()` and `cluster.settings`.
    * `cluster.disconnect()` and `worker.disconnect()`.
    * `worker.uniqueID` what there before was internally known as `workerID`.
-   * `worker.suicide` flag set when worker disconnect or die, indicate if this was an accidentally death.
+   * `worker.suicide` flag set when worker disconnect or die, indicate if this was an accidental death.

  * `crypto`
    * `crypto.getDiffieHellman()`.